Training Needs Analysis (TNA) - What is the Purpose of TNA for your organization?

 Written By : Bakkah

 Effective training or development depends on knowing what is required for the individual, the department and the organization as a whole.
-With limited budgets and the need for cost-effective solutions, all organizations need to ensure that the resources invested in training are targeted at areas where training and development is needed and a positive return on investment is maximized.
+With limited budgets and the need for cost-effective solutions, all organizations need to ensure that the resources invested in training are targeted at areas where training and development are needed and a positive return on investment is maximized.

 TNA enables organizations to channel resources into the areas where they will contribute the most to employee development, enhancing morale and organizational performance.
 TNA is a natural function of appraisal systems and is a key requirement for the award of Investors in People.